jasonrudolph/keyboard/README.md

 ### Hyper key for quickly launching apps

 macOS doesn't have a native **hyper** key.
 But thanks to Karabiner-Elements, we can [create our own](karabiner/karabiner.json).
 In this setup, we'll use the **right option** key as our **hyper** key.

 With a new modifier key defined, we open a whole world of possibilities.
-I find it especially useful for providing global shortcuts for launching apps:
+I find it especially useful for providing global shortcuts for launching apps.

+#### Choose your own apps

+Hyper Mode ships with the default keybindings below, but you'll likely want to personalize this setup.
+Edit [`hammerspoon/hyper-apps.lua`](hammerspoon/hyper-apps.lua) to configure shortcuts to launch your most commonly-used apps.

+#### Default app keybindings

 - **hyper** + **a** to open iTunes ("A" for "Apple Music")
 - **hyper** + **b** to open Google Chrome ("B" for "Browser")